nbyouri/blog/_posts/2014-02-11-signed-packages.md

 Then the port will ask for your key when running `make package`.

-Here's a picture of my pkgsrc tree with a sticker I got at FOSDEM!
+As a little bonus, here's a picture of my pkgsrc tree with a sticker I got at FOSDEM!

 ![bonus](http://i.imgur.com/rrGFaWz.jpg?1)